MikeEngerer/project-euler/README.md

 'isPrime' module contains two functions for handling primes.

-These are not too efficient (especially isPrime()); will improve when problems become too computationally intense.
+These are not too efficient; will improve as problems become more computationally intense.
 ```
 const { isPrime, genPrimeArr } = require('/path/to/root/isPrime.js')